newamericafoundation/teddy/packages/charts/README.md

 **y** | `Function` |  | :white_check_mark: | Accessor function for y axis values
 **yAxisLabel** | `String` |  | :x: |
 **yFormat** | `Function` |  | :x: | Formatting function for y axis tick labels

-## Chart
+### Chart

 From [`../src/Chart/index.js`](../src/Chart/index.js)

 The base Chart component for all charts and maps.
-This takes care of creating a responsive svg, and rendering tooltips, legends, and annotations.
+This takes care of creating a responsive svg and rendering tooltips.

 prop | type | default | required | description
 ---- | :----: | :-------: | :--------: | -----------
 **aspectRatio** | `(custom validator)` |  | :x: | The aspectRatio of the chart.
 This is a number that is multiplied by the chart's computed width to calculate the chart's height.
 The chart MUST receive either a height or and aspectRatio prop.